kmatylla/random-stuff/catalan.md

 ### isFlip(c1, c2)
 Tell if two objects are flips of each other.

+### redux(c):
+Return a smaller Catalan object, by representing `c` as bracketed word, remove the word and interpret the brackets as an object.
+Hard to explain, but I find it interesting.
+`c` — the original object.

 ### rtToText(tree)
 Write the rooted tree as nested parentheses.